ocean-tracking-network/biologging_standardization/templates/fields/animalAgeReproductiveClass.md

 animal Age Reproductive Class

 ## Definition
-Age class of animal carrying instrument at the time the tag was attached
+Age class of animal carrying instrument at the time the tag was attached as adult (adu), sub-adult (sub), juvenile (juv), newborn or recently bron (new), or unknown (unk).

 ## Format
-Categorical: ad, juv, unk
+Categorical: adu, sub, juv, new, unk

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|